Position – Seasonal Naturalist

 Sarett Nature Center is a non-profit organization dedicated to environmental education for schools and the community.
-Intern naturalists play an active part in achieving this goal by participating in all aspects of operating the Nature Center.
+Seasonal naturalists play an active part in achieving this goal by participating in all aspects of operating the Nature Center.

 Teaching natural history to children and adults requires good communication skills, creativity, a desire for knowledge, and a willingness to face new challenges.
-Since most teaching is done while hiking, cross-country skiing, snowshoeing, canoeing, or climbing dunes, interns need to be in good physical condition.
+Since most teaching is done while hiking, cross-country skiing, snowshoeing, canoeing, or climbing dunes, naturalists need to be in good physical condition.

 While at Sarett Nature Center, naturalists are encouraged to develop and present a weekend program for the public and/or to complete a project of their own such as design and construct an interpretive display or a new nature trail system, or to engage in field research.
 Naturalists are also expected to lead interpretive walks, maintain trails, and to help care for our resident animals.

 Seasonal naturalists positions are for a minimum of one season with the possibility of extension.
 Our seasons are: summer (May/June-August), fall (September-December), and winter/spring (January-May).
 Seasonal naturalists can expect to work forty hours per week.
 This includes weekend hours.
 You will receive an hourly wage, plus housing if needed.

 To apply, send resume and cover letter to Sarett director Nate Fuller at NateF@sarett.com or call (269) 927-4832 with any questions.